 - You configure actions on your local PC.

 - The UI can connect to a remote RPM, but please note you must explicitly enable this on the remote RPM host first

-You may find yourself one day with dozens of weird queue names, or a critical events dialog with dozens of messages.
-While annoying, neither of these should affect your operations, and there are steps outlined above, which you can take to track down and eliminate the problem.
+You may find yourself one day with dozens of weird queue names or a critical events dialog with dozens of messages.
+While annoying, neither of these should affect your operations, and there are steps outlined above that you can take to track down and eliminate the problem.